stacks-network/docs/src/pages/storage/hello-hub-choice.md

 # Hello hub choice tutorial

-{% include note.html content="The functionality described in this tutorial has been deprecated with the Blockstack Browser.
-It will continue working only for apps that have not yet upgraded to Blockstack Connect." %}
+-> The functionality described in this tutorial has been deprecated with the Blockstack Browser.
+It will continue working only for apps that have not yet upgraded to Blockstack Connect.

 In this tutorial, you build on the <a href="/browser/hello-blockstack.html" target="\_blank">Hello, Blockstack Tutorial</a>.
 You'll modify the authentication code so that it prompts users who have not yet created a Blockstack identity, to choose a hub URL.

-{% include note.html content="This tutorial was written on macOS High Sierra 10.13.4.
+-> This tutorial was written on macOS High Sierra 10.13.4.
 If you use a Windows or Linux system, you can still follow along.
-However, you will need to \"translate\" appropriately for your operating system.
+However, you will need to "translate" appropriately for your operating system.
 Additionally, this tutorial assumes you are accessing the Blockstack Browser web application via Chrome.
-The application you build will also work with a local installation and/or with browsers other than Chrome. " %}
+The application you build will also work with a local installation and/or with browsers other than Chrome.

 ## About this tutorial and the prerequisites you need